olivierfriard/boris_docs/index.rst

 **Embed media player**
     This option allows the user to detach from the main window or embed the media player in the main window.
-    On Mac OS X the media player can not be detached from main window.
+    **On Mac OS the media player can not be detached from main window.**

 **Alert if focal subject is not set**
     If this option is activated BORIS will show an alert box if no focal subject is selected